 Story and Photo Credits

-Photos by Dusan Tatomirovic, Mission Public Affairs Specialist
+Story and photos by Dusan Tatomirovic, Mission PAO Specialist

 Photo 1: Ritual of passing the sabre, from the outgoing CSM Alan Pendergast to the DLIFLC Commandant Col. David Chapman, symbolizes the continuation of responsibilities.